makamnetz/makamnetz/README.md

 # MakamNetz

-Our project, Turkish Music Makams: A Visual Exploration, aims to help people understand the relationship between Turkish makams.
+Our project is a visual exploration, aims to help people understand the relationship between Turkish makams.
 The project uses a variety of visual tools, including interactive diagrams, animations, and audio examples.

 ## The Features